-Under then-President Uribe's policy of "Democratic Security."
-Uribe's DAS (Administrative Department of Security) had illegally wiretapped the communications of current Defense Minister Iván Velásquez, who was then attached to the Supreme Court's Criminal Branch.
-He was assigned to investigate the relations between politicians and paramilitaries.
-Velásquez obtained the convictions of some 50 politicians, largely members or supporters of the Uribe administration. ("Iván Velásquez perseguido por el das es el nuevo ministro de defensa," CAMBIO, July 22, 2022).
+Under then-President Uribe's policy of "Democratic Security".
+Uribe's DAS (Administrative Department of Security) had illegally wiretapped the communications of current Defense Minister Iván Velásquez, who was then attached to the Supreme Court's Criminal Branch, assigned to investigate the relations between politicians and paramilitaries.
+Velásquez obtained the convictions of some 50 politicians, largely members or supporters of the Uribe administration. ("Iván Velásquez perseguido por el das es el nuevo ministro de defensa", CAMBIO, July 22, 2022).

-During a CSN recent delegation to Colombia, we interviewed Carlos Velandia, a former guerrilla who had educated himself while serving time in prison.
+During CSN's recent visit to Colombia, we interviewed Carlos

+Velandia, a former guerrilla who had educated himself while serving time in prison.
 He told us that every president of Colombia has been afraid of the Army.
 He feared that the Army might never be able to absorb this President's message of inclusion.

-Colombian media have often reported thefts of weapons by members of the military; yet nothing seems to change.
+Colombian media have often reported thefts of weapons by members of the military.

-In March of 2023, ("Militares vendían armas a disidencias de las Farc; esto es lo que há revelado la investigación de la Fiscalía," Infobae)
+In March of 2023, ("Militares vendían armas a disidencias de las Farc; esto es lo que há revelado la investigación de la Fiscalía", Infobae)